Demand for lumber soars in Germany, and so do prices | DW | 17.05.2021

 "There was a period of 15 years when sawn lumber prices were extremely low, and nobody back then thought of supporting us so that we'd be better off," he said, stressing that his company had invested a lot in improving productivity and efficiency during that time.

-Merforth pointed out that log prices at the time were very high by international standards, meaning his firm had to diversify in various markets, including internationally, in order to survive that trying period.
+Merforth pointed out that log prices at the time were very high by international standards, meaning his firm had to diversify in various markets, including internationally, to survive that trying period.

 "For about six months now, prices have finally been going up, and some folks are immediately making a fuss about it," Merforth complained.
 The price level wouldn't stay that high for long anyway, he added.